<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 What makes up your credit score?

-Your credit score isn’t a random calculation of your financial worthiness; there’s a method to the madness.
-Before you can start the process to rebuild your credit score, you need to understand what factors influence it so that you can focus your efforts in the right direction.
+Your credit score isn’t a random calculation of your financial worthiness.
+There’s a method to the madness.
+Before you can rebuild your credit score, understand what factors influence it so that you can focus your efforts in the right direction.

 These are the key factors that make up your credit score: